Public Relations Consultant. Royal Commentator. Film Critic.

 HELLO magazine has done a profile on Richard Fitzwilliams.

-Richard Fitzwilliams has given talks at the National Army Museum, Hurlingham and various other clubs and societies on his specialist subjects such as Who's Who, the Honours system and Mutiny on the Bounty, including an event at the CINEMA MUSEUM in 2014.
+Richard Fitzwilliams has given talks at the National Army Museum, Hurlingham and various other clubs and societies on his specialist subjects such as Who's Who, the Honours system and Mutiny on the Bounty, including fronting and scripting two events at the CINEMA MUSEUM in 2014.
 He has also been a guest lecturer at the Universities of London, Holt and Syracuse.
-Full page articles by him appeared in the Daily Express on Who's Who and on the Honours System in December 2010 and on royalty on screen in 2012 and on biblical epics in 2014.
+Full page articles by him appeared in the Express on Who's Who and on the Honours System in December 2010, on royalty on screen in 2012 and on biblical epics in 2014.

 Richard Fitzwilliams has attended an unusual mix of London events, including NELSON MANDELA's address to both Houses, the famous Commons debate where HESELTINE wielded the mace and the post-premiere party of FOUR WEDDINGS AND A FUNERAL where ELIZABETH HURLEY wore 'That Dress'.
-He was also at the preview of PETER O'TOOLE'S MACBETH, the worst Shakespeare adaptation in the last century.
 Ivana Trump's engagement party at SYON HOUSE was the most spectacular of its type.
 The BALLROOM at BUCKINGHAM PALACE, dressed for a State Banquet, which he reviewed, was unforgettably gorgeous as was LA SALLE DES FETES at the ELYSEE PALACE.
-He attended the preview of PETER O'TOOLE's notorious MACBETH and also the Celebration of his life, both at the OLD VIC.
+He attended the preview of PETER O'TOOLE's notorious MACBETH and also the Celebration of his remarkable life, both at the OLD VIC.

 Telephone (020) 8455 7393